Debra’s Story

 Alyssa’s Story

-I am a working mum with a busy and very energetic toddler.
-The introduction to motherhood has been profound for me.
-Navigating early feeding and toddler eating as a parent has been a whole new experience; especially when it doesn’t go to plan.
-My daughter required some support early in her solids journey which at times was scary and full of worry, and other times have been exciting and special- almost all times have been messy and full of learning for us all.
+I am a working mum of two busy and very energetic young children.
+The introduction to motherhood has had a profound impact on me both personally and professionally.
+Navigating early feeding, into toddler and now preschool eating as a parent has been a whole new experience; especially when it doesn’t go to plan.

 Experience

-I graduated from the University of Sydney and have almost a decade of experience in a variety of peadiatric settings.
-I have worked in clinics, early childhood/preschools, primary and secondary schools, playgroups and community health settings.
-I have extensive experience in disability support, in particular supporting individuals on the autism spectrum with communication and feeding strategies.
-I have a wide range of training in Augmentative and Alternative Communication (AAC) supports and have spent the larger part of my career so far working in collaboration with families and their support teams.
-More recently, I graduated from Charles Sturt University with a Masters of Teaching (Primary Education) while juggling a six month old, as I constantly strive to build my knowledge base to be a better clinician.
+I have a wide range of training in Augmentative and Alternative Communication (AAC) supports and have spent the larger part of my career working in collaboration with families and their support teams.
+I am also very proud to have graduated from Charles Sturt University with a Masters of Teaching (Primary Education) in 2020 while juggling a six month old in lockdown, as I constantly strive to build my knowledge base to be a better clinician.